smartfrog/ios-smart-layout/README.md

 Smart Layout help you to create your IOS screens programmatically.
 If you found IOS AutoLayout to complex or if you target IOS 5, Smart Layout is made for you.

-It provide you three types of UIView that you can use to positionate easily elements of your screen.
-Each view from smart layout contains an backgroundImage that allow you to put an image in the background of your caintainer.
+It provides you three types of UIView that you can use to arrange easily elements of your screen.
+Each view from smart layout contains an backgroundImage that allows you to put an image in the background of your container.

   * UIHView / UIVView: Positionate sub views horizontaly / vertically.
 You can specify vertical align, horizontal align, gap between elements, padding.